SivilTaram/FollowUp/README.md

 how many champions were there, according to this table?	show these champions for different all-star game.	show champions for different all-star game.
 74
 ```

+## Concat

+If you have any question or have difficulity in applying your model on the FollowUp dataset, please feel free to concat me: qian.liu AT buaa dot edu dot cn.
+Sure, you could also create a new issue and I will tackle them as soon as possible.